bernii/django-registration-links/README.md

 -----

 You have to define two urls in your *urls.py*.
  1. URL which will serve as the base for the custom registration codes (*register/* in the example)
  2. Custom registration backend for django-registration.
-It is used to block the registration if user is not using correct URL with code
+It is used to block the registration if user is not using correct URL with code.

 ```python